mihaela-mab/IntroductionToRobotics/Matrix Game/Readme.md

 <br/>
 At the end of the game (but only if the player wins the game) the final score is calculated as: score(level) + level * number of lives.<br/>
 <br/><br/>
-Here you can see the assembled hardware: <a href = "https://drive.google.com/open?id=1dNClD-1gMEV0E8NeDF6cGgas-fPp-nel">image</a>.
+Here you can see the assembled hardware: <a href = "https://drive.google.com/open?id=1dNClD-1gMEV0E8NeDF6cGgas-fPp-nel" target = "_blank">image</a>.